Information Age 2000 - present

 Conservation and Protecting Natural Resources

-Farmers have taken conservation seriously throughout the years and their efforts have made a difference.
-There has been a 44% decline in soil erosion from wind and water since 1982.
-Due to provisions in the farm bill funding is provided to farmers and ranchers for conservation efforts preventing soil erosion, preserving and restoring wetlands, cleaning the air and water, and enhancing wildlife.
+Provisions in the farm bill provide funding to farmers and ranchers for conservation efforts preventing soil erosion, preserving and restoring wetlands, cleaning the air and water, and enhancing wildlife.
 In addition to soil and water conservation, the practice of crop rotation also plays a role in caring for the land, as well as, contour farming where farmers plant crops across slopes for purposes of water conservation and protecting the soil.

 According to the American Farm Bureau, “No-till or conservation tillage—a way of farming that reduces erosion (soil loss) while using less energy—is used on more than twice as many cropland acres compared to conventional tillage.
-Advanced conservation practices are used on more the 50 percent of cropland acres.”
+Advanced conservation practices are used on more the 50 percent of cropland.

 Looking at the practices that farmers and ranchers use to protect natural resources and support conservation, can you think of other practices that could be integrated into farming and ranching to protect water, soil, and wildlife?